Scientific Name

 ×Sedeveria 'Jet Beads' is a stunning small succulent with colorful, pointed leaves arranged along upright to ascending stems, resembling a string of beads.
 The fleshy leaves come in shades of dark copper, burgundy, and green, and they can take on a near-black hue in cooler weather.

-The small yellow flowers are star-shaped and appear in summer.
+The small, yellow flowers are star-shaped and bloom in the summer.

 How to Grow and Care

-Sedum is easily planted.
-For shorter varieties, laying the plant on the ground where you want it to grow is usually enough to start it.
-The plant will send out roots from wherever the stem touches the ground and root itself.
-If you want to ensure the plant starts there, add a very thin soil covering.
+Sedum is easy to propagate.
+For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get it started.
+The plant will send out roots from wherever the stem touches the ground and the root itself.
+To ensure the plant starts well, add a very thin layer of soil covering.

 You can break off one of the stems for taller varieties and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.